-When you think of vitamin C, what comes to mind first are probably oranges.
+When you think of vitamin C, oranges probably come to mind first.
 It's another fruit to add to your list for healthy hair.

 "When the body does not get enough protein, it rations the protein it does get," the American Academy of Dermatology says.
 One way the body can ration protein is to shut down hair growth.
 About two to three months after a person doesn't eat enough protein, you can see the hair loss.
 Eating more protein will stop the hair loss."
 We know that meat, eggs, and fish can provide protein, but beans are another option.

 Those grain bowls will do you good in the protein department too.
 Try incorporating something like quinoa into your diet.